 - Medium-dice the tofu.
 Bring a small pot of salted water to the boil on medium flame.
 Add the tofu and simmer for 5 minutes.
 Drain, press gently to remove any excess water.
 Set aside.

 - Drain and rinse the rice and stir into the soup.
 Cover and simmer on a low flame.
 When the rice has been cooking for about 6 minutes, add the corn cobs and tofu and cook for a further 4–5 minutes.
-Remove from the flame when the rice and corn are tender.
+Remove from the flame when both the rice and corn are tender.
 Salt to taste.

 - Finally, in a blender combine the reserved stock, chopped coriander, and lime juice and whizz until smooth and bright green.
-Just before serving stir through the soup.

 Tip: If you don’t like coriander, try using parsley instead.